Darrell S. Cole

-Sergeant Darrell Samuel Cole (July 20, 1920 – February 19, 1945) is a United States Marine who posthumously received the United States' highest military decoration, the Medal of Honor, for his conspicuous gallantry at the Battle of Iwo Jima during World War II.
+Sergeant Darrell Samuel Cole (July 20, 1920 – February 19, 1945) was a United States Marine who posthumously received the United States' highest military decoration, the Medal of Honor, for his conspicuous gallantry at the Battle of Iwo Jima during World War II.

 Although he was originally assigned to play the bugle, Sergeant Cole repeatedly requested that his rating be changed from field musician to machine-gunner.
 Although rated as a bugler he fought as a machine-gunner in several major campaigns of World War II including Guadalcanal, Tinian, and Saipan.

 On his fourth request to change his rating to machine-gunner the request was approved 4 months before he was sent into combat again on Iwo Jima.
 During the battle, Cole made a successful one-man attack against two gun emplacements impeding the advance of his company.
 Upon returning to his squad, he was killed by an enemy grenade.

 In 1996 the United States Navy named USS Cole (DDG-67), a destroyer, in his honor.
 This destroyer was damaged in a suicide attack in Yemen but subsequently repaired and is currently in service.